 Six Weeks Before

-- Order supplies.
-If you are packing by yourself, order boxes and other packing supplies such as tape, protective wrapping, and permanent markers.
+If you are going to pack by yourself, order moving supplies.
+For packing by yourself, you are going to need to order boxes and other packing supplies such as tape, protective wrapping, and permanent markers.

 One Month Before

-- Notify important parties.
-Alert the following of your move: credit card, insurance, and utility companies, you bank, the HR department at work, any newspaper or other subscriptions you might have.
+Notify important parties.
+Alert the following of your move: credit card, insurance, and utility companies, your bank, the HR department at work, any newspaper or other subscriptions you might have.

 Two Weeks Before

-- Take a day off from work on moving day.
-Make it clear to your employer when you are relocating and that you need the day off to supervise the move.
+Take a day off from work on moving day.
+Remind your employer when you are relocating and that you need the day off to supervise the move.